gaearon/overreacted.io/src/pages/how-does-the-development-mode-work/index.md

 Many years before the `import` and `export` syntax was standardized, there were several competing ways to express relationships between modules.
 Node.js popularized `require()` and `module.exports`, known as [CommonJS](https://en.wikipedia.org/wiki/CommonJS).

-Code published on the npm registry early on was written for Node.js, so it followed its conventions.
-In those packages, `process.env.NODE_ENV` was a common way to check the environment because it exposed the actual environment variable from your system.
+Code published on the npm registry early on was written for Node.js.
+[Express](https://expressjs.com) was (and probably still is?) the most popular server-side framework for Node.js, and it [used the `NODE_ENV` environment variable](https://expressjs.com/en/advanced/best-practice-performance.html#set-node_env-to-production) to enable production mode.
+Some other npm packages adopted the same convention.

 Early JavaScript bundlers like browserify wanted to make it possible to use code from npm in front-end projects.
 (Yes, [back then](https://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging) almost nobody used npm for front-end!
 Can you imagine?)
+So they extended the same convention already present in the Node.js ecosystem to the front-end code.

 The original “envify” transform was [released in 2013](https://github.com/hughsk/envify/commit/ae8aa26b759cd2115eccbed96f70e7bbdceded97).
 React was open sourced around that time, and npm with browserify seemed like the best solution for bundling front-end CommonJS code during that era.

 React started providing npm builds (in addition to `<script>` tag builds) from the very beginning.
 As React got popular, so did the practice of writing modular JavaScript with CommonJS modules and shipping front-end code via npm.

-React needed dead code elimination for development-only code in the production mode.
-Since browserify already offered a solution to this problem, React also adopted the convention of using `process.env.NODE_ENV` for its npm builds.
+React needed to remove development-only code in the production mode.
+Browserify already offered a solution to this problem, so React also adopted the convention of using `process.env.NODE_ENV` for its npm builds.
 With time, many other tools and libraries, including webpack and Vue, did the same.

 By 2019, browserify has lost quite a bit of mindshare.
 However, replacing `process.env.NODE_ENV` with `'development'` or `'production'` during a build step is a convention that is as popular as ever.